GregWaters/Golem/docs/specification.md

 # Credits
 - Greg Waters, 2024

-# Use case
+# Overview (why would I use Golem?)
 The largest part of learning a language is how it will help you make what you want to make.
-This language has been designed from the ground up with systems engineering and compiler design in mind, but it does not restrict itself to these applications.
-As I am a systems engineer by day, just trust me on that one.
-This language is ***not*** designed to replace C or C++, but to serve as an alternative for those who share my ideas on syntax-oriented design.
+Golem has been designed from the ground up to benefit all kinds of programmers.
+Unless you do web-dev, but you did that to yourself.

 Golem got its name while I was trying to think of a creature that embodies all the things I want the language to be; ***solid, stable, and simple.***